opensearch-project/documentation-website/_security/access-control/api.md

 Introduced 1.0
 {: .label .label-purple }

 Creates or replaces the specified user.
 You must specify either `password` (plain text) or `hash` (the hashed user password).
-If you specify `password`, the security plugin automatically hashes the password before storing it.
+If you specify `password`, the Security plugin automatically hashes the password before storing it.

-Note that any role you supply in the `opendistro_security_roles` array must already exist for the security plugin to map the user to that role.
+Note that any role you supply in the `opendistro_security_roles` array must already exist for the Security plugin to map the user to that role.
 To see predefined roles, refer to [the list of predefined roles]({{site.url}}{{site.baseurl}}/security/access-control/users-roles#predefined-roles).
 For instructions on how to create a role, refer to [creating a role](#create-role).

 #### Request